 Step 3: If the update didn't work, delete and reinstall the whole software.

-Solution 3: Try Restarting your Mac in Safe Mode
+Solution 3: Try Restart your Mac in Safe Mode

 Safe Mode might be the solution to the software that loads when your system starts up.
 You can attempt to open it in the following way: